QijingZheng/VASP_XDATCAR/README.md

     Set NBLOCK = 1 in the INCAR so that all the configuration in the MD run is wrtten to XDATCAR.

+    The element mass (POMASS) and the MD time step (POTIM) is read from OUTCAR.